Gareth Raynor

-Gareth Raynor (born 24 February 1978) is an English former professional rugby union and rugby league footballer who last played for the London Skolars in Kingstone Press Championship 1.
+Gareth Raynor (born 24 February 1978) is an English former professional rugby union and rugby league footballer who last played for the London Skolars in Championship 1.
 He is a former Great Britain international who previously played for Hull FC, the Crusaders, the Leeds Rhinos, and the Bradford Bulls in the Super League.
 Plus a spell with Aviva Premiership side, Leicester Tigers.

 Background

 Raynor was born in Leeds, West Yorkshire, England.
 He started his career in rugby union as a centre.
 He started out at Pontefract RU and later moved onto Castleford Panthers before Leeds Tykes stumbled upon his performances and took a keen interest.
 It was not long after that he moved to the Tykes in 2000.
 He made 8 appearances (4 as substitute) for the Tykes in their Division One season.

 Raynor left the Tykes in the summer and switched codes to play Rugby league for big next door club, Leeds Rhinos.